My Eclectic Bites

 Jump to Recipe

-Flavorful vegan dumplings with tofu, veggies, and glass noodles.
-Easy to fold, cook, and freeze - a Korean mandu recipe you’ll love!
+These vegan mandu are Korean vegetable dumplings filled with tofu, vegetables, and glass noodles.
+Easy to fold, cook, and freezer-friendly.

-Crispy vegan dumpling held with chopsticks over pan-fried dumplings
+Crispy vegan mandu held with chopsticks over pan-fried dumplings in the skillet

 Jump to: